- Publish Date

 • Am I allowed outside?

-Yes, Ardern said today she understands the need for fresh air but has urged people to "stay home" as much as possible.
+Yes, Prime Minister Jacinda Ardern said she understands the need for fresh air but has urged people to "stay home" as much as possible.
 Stay in your local area.

 Do not stop to chat with others.
 If you see someone outside your "bubble" - the people you are self-isolating with - apply social distancing.